Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: The Picard Spectral Sequence

-Using \fullref{boringboundary} again in the other direction, we conclude that there is a differential of a suitable length in the HFPSS for $\mathrm{gl}_1R_{[a,c]}$ taking the class corresponding to $tr_H^G(z^\times_{[a,b-1]})$ to the class corresponding to $y^\times$.
+Using \Cref{boringboundary} again in the other direction, we conclude there is a differential of suitable length in the HFPSS for $\mathrm{gl}_1R_{[a,c]}$ taking the class corresponding to $tr_H^G(z^\times_{[a,b-1]})$ to the class corresponding to $y^\times$.
 This differential must be the one we claim. \end{proof}

-\begin{proof}[Proof of \fullref{boringboundary}.]
+\begin{proof}[Proof of \Cref{boringboundary}.]
 The key point is that the homotopy fixed point spectral sequence, usually obtained by filtering $EG$ by skeleta, is isomorphic (at the $E_2$-page and beyond) to the spectral sequence obtained from the Postnikov tower of $X$.
-(For a reference, see \cite[Theorem B.8]{GreenleesMay}; note that we are assuming $X$ is bounded below, which ensures the relevance of both of these spectral sequences, thus satisfying the conditions of the Greenlees-May theorem.)
+For a reference, see \cite[Theorem 10.6]{GreenleesMay}.
+So, in the argument that follows, we are using the model of the HFPSS obtained from the Postnikov tower of $X$, i.e. the Bousfield-Kan spectral sequence for $\holim_q F_G(EG_+, X_{\leq q}) \simeq X^{hG}$.

-Suppose indeed that $\alpha$ is a permanent cycle in the HFPSS for $X_{<t}$; this means that $\alpha$ defines an equivariant map
+Suppose indeed that $\alpha$ is a permanent cycle in the HFPSS for $X_{<t}$; by suitably suspending if necessary, this means that $\alpha$ defines an equivariant map

 The diagram

 makes it clear that $\delta(\alpha)$ is the obstruction to lifting $\alpha$ to $X$.

 All that is needed is to be more specific about where the obstruction occurs when it is non-zero.
 So, suppose $\alpha$ can be lifted to a map $EG_+ \to X_{<t+m}$ (which we also denote by $\alpha$), but not further, so that the differential $d(\alpha)=:\beta$ is the composite